Australia injects $11.4 billion coronavirus stimulus, extends travel restrictions

 Ratings agency S&P said on Wednesday it expected Australia to fall into recession in the first half of 2020, but the government’s strong fiscal position allowed for stimulus without threatening its ‘AAA’ credit rating.

-Reporting by Renju Jose in Sydney and Colin Packham; Writing by Byron Kaye; Editing by Stephen Coates and Christian Schmollinger
+Reporting by Renju Jose in Sydney and Colin Packham; Writing by Byron Kaye; Editing by Stephen Coates, Christian Schmollinger and Peter Graff